moodymudskipper/fastpipe/README.md

     plus2(5)
 })
 #> [1] TRUE
+# Note : copy and pasted because didn't work with knitr
 ```

-  - It considers `!!!.` is considered as `.` when deciding wether to
-    insert a dot
+  - It considers `!!!.` as `.` when deciding wether to insert a dot

 This was requested by Lionel and seems fairly reasonable as its is
 unlikely that a user will nedd to use both `.` and `!!!.` in a call.